ssabug/piratengine/README.md

   </details>

  - A zip file will be created with all needed application files.
+You can destroy all other files/folder.

 ## Utilities